e0e0e/product_configuration/README.md

 # PMS
-> It is serwis that allowes menaging projectd, it was made for Software Deweloment Academy on Java from Scratch  course.
+> It is servis that allows managing projects.
 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)